Test in Sandbox

 Test politically exposed person detection:

-curl -X POST https://api.bytrustgate.com/v1/applicants \
+curl -X POST https://api.bytrustgate.com/api/v1/applicants \

--H "Authorization: Bearer tg_test_YOUR_KEY" \
+-H "Authorization: Bearer sk_test_YOUR_KEY" \

 -H "Content-Type: application/json" \